evanatherton/jotun_bifrost_utils/README.md

     ![load_plugins](jotun/images/jotun_load_plugins.png)

-3. Launch the desired utility by running the corresponding MEL command in the MEL command prompt at the bottom of the Maya UI.
-The MEL command for each utility matches the plugin name. i.e. to launch the `exprToCompound` utility, run `exprToCompound` in the MEL prompt.
+3. Launch the desired utility by running the corresponding MEL command in the MEL command line at the bottom of the Maya UI.
+The MEL command for each utility matches the plugin name. i.e. to launch the `exprToCompound` utility, run `exprToCompound` in the MEL command line.
 You can also assign the MEL command to a shelf button for continued use.

     ![jotun_mel_comand](jotun/images/jotun_mel_command.png)